 What are the integration options?

-Some workflow solutions will integrate exclusively with enterprise applications like Microsoft SharePoint or specific HRIS systems, which is good if you plan on sticking with those systems forever.
-Others will integrate with a handful of ERP or CRM systems but not others.
-Still others will provide an open system with standalone Web services that allow integration with almost any system with a database.
+- The solution will integrate exclusively with enterprise applications like Microsoft SharePoint or specific HRIS systems, which is good if you plan on sticking with those systems.

 How long will it take to implement?

 Most software (SaaS or otherwise) purchasers expect to see a return on their investment fairly quickly, with the folks that approved the purchase likely expecting it even more quickly.
 A rapid implementation isn't always possible depending on the complexity of the solution, the number of people to train, the integrations that need to be set up, etc. However, if the vendor doesn't offer professional services, you're on your own to either figure it all out or hire an outside consultant to help you build and implement your workflows.